Meat too dry after bariatric surgery?

 Keeping Moisture in Your Meats

-If you have found yourself click on this blog article to read the answers…you are probably a WLS post-op patient that feels like chicken, pork or even beef are just so DRY.
+Are you a post-op weight loss surgery patient that feels like chicken, pork or even beef are just too DRY?

-Which makes bariatric meals so frustrating.
-Everyone says to focus on your protein but meats sound awful.
+This experience makes bariatric meals extra frustrating.
+Everyone says to focus on your protein but if meat sounds unappetizing or even a little scary, it gets limiting really fast.

 You might find yourself gravitating away from solid meats and choosing softer meats like dark meat chicken, flakey fish, beans, cottage cheese or scrambled eggs.